Beloved civil rights leader Reverend Doctor Cecil "Chip" Murray dies

 He retired from service as a reserve major in 1958 and earned the Soldier's Medal of Valor.

 Afterwards, he earned a Ph.D. in religion from Claremont College's School of Theology in 1964.
-Prior to joining FAME, Murray served as a pastor at churches in Pomona, Kansas City and Seattle.
+Prior to joining First AME, Murray served as a pastor at churches in Pomona, Kansas City and Seattle.

 Murray is survived by his son Drew, his niece, nephews, grand niece and grand nephews.
 His wife, Bernadine, died in 2013.